 Special Preview: Assassination Classroom

 The preview is the entirety of the first chapter of the Assassination Classroom manga.

-A group of students is trying to kill their teacher; the teacher is a powerful alien octopus creature who destroyed 70% of the moon.
+A group of students is trying to kill their teacher, who is a powerful alien octopus creature that destroyed 70% of the moon.
 The creature claims that within a year, he will destroy Earth, but he offers a chance for mankind to avoid this fate.
-He declares that he wants to be the teacher for class E-3 at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the teacher before the year is up.
+He declares that he wants to be the teacher for Class E-3 at Kunugigaoka Junior High School, and the Japanese government offers the class a 10 billion yen reward to the student who can kill the teacher before the year is up.
 Unfortunately, it’s not as easy as it sounds, since the alien can move at Mach 20.
 Also, as part of the agreement, the teacher is unable to harm the students in any way.

 I actually read the first volume of this series the night before I read this issue of Weekly Shonen Jump.
 Admittedly, the basic premise of the series does sound a little strange, but it was executed better than I thought it was going to.
 Nagisa may not be an impressive protagonist at this point, but I suspect he may have more to offer in that role over the course of the series.

 While I wouldn’t say that Assassination Classroom is necessarily a great series, it works for the type of story that it’s trying to tell.
 It should appeal to manga readers who enjoy reading stories that include the element of assassination as a major part of its plot.